Krunal-Kevadiya/rn-custom-style-sheet/README.md

   - `styles` (_object_,_themeType_): A style object which is generated during application start.
 See basic [example](#usage) above.

+#### ThemeType

+- This is the type of theme and value is dark or light

 #### ThemeProvider

 - This is a theme provider and applies to the app level js/ts.